kubevault/prometheus-exporter/docs/concepts/vault-server-crds/unsealer/azure_key_vault.md

 ## azureKeyVault.clientCertSecret

 `azureKeyVault.clientCertSecret` is an optional field that specifies the name of the secret containing client cert and client cert password.
-The secret contains following fields:
+The secret contains the following fields:

 - `client-cert`
 - `client-cert-password`